This Nut Could Replace Prozac + 5 Other Amazing Benefits It Provides

 3 - They're capable of fighting off dangerous bacteria:

 The same acid that'll fight Helicobacter pylori also has the ability to destroy a wide range of other pernicious bacteria.

 Anacardic acid is a potent anti-bacterial, and has been found to fight some of the nastiest bacteria around.
-Studies have revealed anacardic acid has the ability to neutralize the pathogens responsible for infections like bronchitis, acute sinusitis, meningitis, pneumonia and many more.
+Studies have revealed anacardic acid has the ability to help neutralize the pathogens responsible for infections in the lungs, sinuses and many more.

 How effective is it?
 If you were to isolate 1 part full-strength anacardic acid and place it in 2,000,000 parts water, it would start to destroy gram positive bacteria in a quarter of an hour.
 Don't know what gram positive bacteria is?
 Check this video out.